Nwachukwu1300/excelpoint/README.md

 ## 🎥 [Watch Demo Video](https://drive.google.com/file/d/1yBZ8Cexa4Lhrnot7D3OiEqdqtsfgFxn5/view)

 ## Project Overview
-ExcelPoint is an innovative learning enhancement platform designed to elevate the educational experience for everyone.
-Our platform combines advanced content processing, interactive learning tools, and personalized study assistance to transform how people learn and retain knowledge.
+ExcelPoint is a learning enhancement platform designed to elevate the educational experience for everyone.
+My platform combines advanced content processing, interactive learning tools, and personalized study assistance to transform how people learn and retain knowledge.

 ## Mission
 To bridge the gap between traditional learning methods and modern educational needs by providing intelligent, adaptive learning experiences that cater to diverse learning styles and professional requirements.